 - (i) to calculate conversion rates and other elements of GOG.COM performance;

 - (j) in connection with the services of our Trusted Partners, such as payment processors, located in and outside the EU, but only to the extent necessary to provide those services;

-- (k) to provide you with optional functionalities such as GOG Connect or authentication via Facebook account;
+- (k) to provide you with optional functionalities such as authentication via Facebook account;

 - (l) to create a universal user’s profile based on information about your use of GOG services and other platforms (we’ll rely on data made available when you merge your GOG account with your account on other platforms) in order to make our Services even more interesting for you;